mathewgomas-alfred/mathewgomas.io/reference_manual/preferences/general_settings.rst

 Enable Touch Rotation
     Without this, gestures on the canvas only allow zoom and pan, with this turned on, the two-finger gesture also allows to rotate.

+    .. deprecated:: 5.1

+        Since Krita 5.1, this is removed.
+Instead it's now possible to configure the navigation gestures inside the :ref:`canvas_input_settings`.
+Enable Smooth Zooming
+    When using |mousescroll|, zooming switches between predefined zoom levels.
+Turning this on switches that to be a smooth increment.

 Kinetic Scrolling (Needs Restart)
     This enables kinetic scrolling for scrollable areas.